 One Today comes from Google and is as slick and beautiful as you would expect.
 It can be used with Apple products as well as Android.

 Give $1 per day to your choice of pre-selected charities with this app.
 Google vets the charities so you can be sure your money is in good hands.
 You can even set up a matching gift and urge your friends to donate.
-It’s easy to share your charitable act with your social networks.
+Sharing your charitable act with your social networks is easy.

 ShareTheMeal fights global hunger through the United Nations World Food Programme (WFP).
 The concept is simple.
 Tap the app on your phone and give 50 cents.
 That will feed one child for one day.

 Why not use the app whenever you sit down to a meal?
-Help feed the hundreds of thousands of undernourished people in the world.
+Help feed the hundreds of thousands of hungry people in the world.

 What’s to like: It’s simple, and grants and partner companies cover the costs.

 If you think giving to charity is something of a drag, here’s a game you will like.
 Budge allows you to challenge (make a bet) friends to do something, like lose weight, jump off a diving board, give up smoking, or walk five miles.
-If you win the challenge, your friends give a donation to charity.
+If you win the challenge, your friends donate to charity.
 If they win, you give.
 It’s straightforward and fun.

 What’s to like: You can turn almost anything that’s fun to do with friends into a charitable donation.
 Gamers should love this.
-Do note that Budge charges 5 percent of the donation for operations, and there may be credit card fees as well.
+Do note that Budge charges five percent of the contribution for operations, and there may be credit card fees as well.
 Fees come out of the gift, and the charity gets the rest.

 This app is a keeper for sure.
 What do we do with our phones?
 Take photos and more photos.
 Here’s a way to turn them into charitable do-gooding.
 And it costs nothing.
 That's because Johnson & Johnson sponsors this app.